lsw4cq/statmodels/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-The goal was to find a correlation between bike availability and being near office buildings and/or bars
+The goal was to find a correlation between bike availability and being near schools and/or bars

 ## Process
 ### City Bikes